tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * [FIX] Modify isAdminLoggedIn to try to fix cases when we are admin but function return false

+* [FIX]Ensure valid package name in package wizard (issue959)

+* [FIX] regression Use python cryptography 2.4.2 openssl bindings for windows XP agent (openssl bindings of the python cryptopgraphy default WHL >= 2.5 does not work on windows XP)

+* [FIX] trap exception when creating db tables from scratch fails, allowing upgrade of structure.

+* [FIX] Reduce the risk of "database is locked" error

+* [FIX] fix deprecation warning for verifier and signer when checking crl signature

+* [FIX] persistent_dir calculation in package's call_setup_hook when package_uuid is None in local wapt DB (for clients migrated from pre 1.7 wapt, error None has no len() in audit log)

+* [FIX] regression Don't try to use host_certificate / key for client side ssl auth if they are not accessible

+* [IMP] Define proxies for crl download in wapt-get scan-packages

+* [IMP] Fix bad normalization action icon

+* [IMP] paste from clipboard action available in most packages editing grid

+* [IMP] Propose to define package root dev path, package prefix, waptagent or new private key/ cert when launching waptconsole

+* [IMP] Remove the need to define waptdev directory when editing groups / profiles / wua packages / self-service packages

+* [IMP] Grid Columns translations in french

+* [IMP] waptexit responsiveness improvements

+  Separate events check thread and tasks check thread.

 * [NEW] Add ClientAuth checkbox when building certificate in waptconsole

 * [NEW] Add --quiet -q option to postconf.py

-* add an example of client side cert auth
+* [MISC] add an example of client side cert auth

-* Don't try to use host_certificate / key if they are not accessible

-* [FIX] persistent_dir calculation in package's call_setup_hook when package_uuid is None in local wapt DB (for clients migrated from pre 1.7 wapt, error None has no len() in audit log)

-* [IMP] Fix Normalization action with bad bitmap

-* Add splitter for log memo in Packages for hosts panel

-* Store fixes

 * Add clientAuth extended usage to x509 certificates (default True) for https client auth using personal certificate